tinymce/tinymce-docs/advanced/configuring-comments-callbacks.md

 ### `tinycomments_delete`

-The `tinycomments_delete` function should asynchronously return a flag indicating whether the comment/comment thread was removed using the `done` callback.
+The `tinycomments_delete` function should asynchronously return a flag indicating whether the comment or comment thread was removed using the `done` callback.
 Unrecoverable errors are communicated to {{site.productname}} by calling the `fail` callback instead.

-The `tinycomments_delete` function is given a request (req) object as the first parameter, which has this field:
+The `tinycomments_delete` function is passed a (`req`) object as the first parameter, which contains the following key-value pair:

-* **conversationUid**: The uid of the conversation the reply is a part of.
+* **conversationUid**: The uid of the conversation the reply is targeting.

-The done callback needs to take an object of the form:
+The `done` callback should accept the following object:
 ```js
 {
   canDelete: boolean // whether or not the conversation can be deleted